isabella232/net-two-factor-auth/part2-building-ios-client.md

 }
 ```

-Having set up that we are not ready to implement some code.
-Lets start with the cancel action first.
+Now that this is set up, we are now ready to implement some code.
+Let's start with the cancel action first.
 When the user presses cancel we want to dismiss the view

 ```objectivec
 - (IBAction)cancel:(id)sender {